Quantcast

 SAN DIEGO, California - We often talk about the fun aspects of the SUP lifestyle, but enjoying the ocean, rivers, lakes and other bodies of water doesn't come without its share of risks.
 Today we're going to cover 7 tips that go a long way towards making your time paddling safer for you and others.

-7. Watch Out For Others
+1. Watch Out For Others

-6. Wear Sunscreen
+2. Wear Sunscreen

 Not to be a downer, but the sun's dark side is simply a very serious reality that we all have to face and take precautions against.
 According to skincancer.org, in the last three decades more cases of skin cancer have been diagnosed than all the others combined.
 Skin cancer kills more paddlers than sharks, big waves and accidental drownings.
 The only thing more dangerous than not taking precautions against skin cancer is driving blindfolded or drunk to the beach.

-5. Tell Someone Where You're Going
+3. Tell Someone Where You're Going

 Going for a morning or evening session by yourself is good for the soul - sometimes you just need distance from people, work, traffic and all the periphery stuff that clutters our lives on land.
 But don't disappear without letting someone know where you're going.
 Even the most accomplished paddlers can get into trouble on the water.
-It sounds a bit dramatic (especially if you're going for a paddle in a flat bay where other people can see you), but it's a good habit to get into and your family will thank-you on days when the water is so nice or the waves are so good that your quick session turns into marathon.
+It sounds a bit dramatic (especially if you're going for a paddle in a flat bay where other people can see you), but it's a good habit to get into and your family will thank-you on days when the water is so nice or the waves are so good that your quick session turns into a marathon.

 4. Use A Leash

-3. Wear A PFD & Helmet When Appropriate
+5. Wear A PFD & Helmet When Appropriate

 PFD's (personal flotation devices - or life jackets if you're from the southern hemisphere) have come a long way since the days of bulky orange vests that looked as cool as a neon fanny pack.
 What hasn't changed is the sentiment behind wearing one.
-If the conditions are danegrous enough to warrant one, don't be a fool - wear one.
+If the conditions are dangerous enough to warrant one, don't be a fool - wear one.

-2. Know The Elements - Rip Currents and Tidal Changes
+6. Know The Elements - Rip Currents and Tidal Changes

 Whether you're paddling in the ocean or a river, it's important to know where rip currents are forming and what direction the water is moving.
 People who've grown up on the coast and know the ocean well might not appreciate this as much, but getting stuck in a rip can be pretty scary if you don't know where you'll end up.
 People who get scared end up trying to paddle against the power of the ocean, which is like getting into an arm wrestling match with God, and end up in a flat panic.
 It's a recipe for disaster.
 This can all be avoided by sussing out the conditions before you get into the water.

 If the waves or rapids are big, don't be too proud to stay out of the water.
 Water is our best friend, but it's a respectful relationship that has very clear boundaries we can only push once we're comfortable and informed.
 At the same time, be aware of the water and air temperature, and follow this up by wearing appropriate gear to regulate your body temperature.
-Click the link for a full article on tips for paddling in the winter

-1. Don't Be Scared To Ask Questions
+7. Don't Be Scared To Ask Questions

 © Copyrighted & Exclusive SupConnect.com Content.